 When it is not practicable or reasonable to obtain personal information from the individual to whom the information relates, personal information may be obtained from someone other than that individual to whom the information relates.
-If this occurs, the University will take reasonable steps to ensure that the individual is made aware that the personal information was obtained from a third-party, and why this was necessary and reasonable in the circumstances.
+If this occurs, the University will, subject to any relevant laws, take reasonable steps to ensure that the individual is made aware that the personal information was obtained from a third-party, and why this was necessary and reasonable in the circumstances.

 The University will deal with unsolicited personal or sensitive information in accordance with the APP.
 This will ordinarily include destroying the information or ensuring it is de-identified where it is reasonable to do so.

 An institution the size of the University collects a significant amount of personal information.
 Personal information collected by the University may include:

 An individual has the right to refuse to provide personal information to the University.
 However, if an individual exercises this right of refusal, it may affect the University's ability to meet its obligations to that individual or to a third-party, such as a government agency.